CodyWalraven/aptest/README.md

 Automated asset panda testing with selenium.

+-Instructions below for windows only at this time-

 1. Install the selenium gem with "gem install selenium-webdriver"

 2. Install the chromedriver plugin